mugendi/mongo-time-series/README.md

 # What?
 Mongo-Time-Series (MTS) is rich Mongo DB time series and analytics module built for [Mongoose](https://mongoosejs.com).

-MTS helps you visualize your time series data and attemps to fill in the gaps by making smart data predictions.
+MTS helps you visualize your time series data and attemps to fill in the gaps by making smart data predictions and run summary statistics on select numeric fields.

 # Why?
 I wanted a module to save analytics sent from the client via [Ahoy.js](https://github.com/ankane/ahoy.js).